 1. Binaural audio reproduces sound the way we actually hear it

 Human beings hear sound through two channels — a left ear and a right ear.
 And yet, thanks to the processing power of the human brain, we are able to locate sounds not just to the left and right, but all around us in a 360 degree soundfield.
+Binaural audio is recording the sound in the space that you hear it, so the position of the microphones and/or your head is very important and affects where the source of the sound is coming from.

 By employing two microphones spaced to approximate the distance between the ears, a binaural audio recording captures the same information used by the human brain to produce a 3D audio image of the environment.
 When you listen to binaural audio with headphones on, it produces the incredibly immersive sensation of being in the same exact spot where the recording was made.